domainaware/parsedmarc/docs/source/index.md

 Download (right click the link and click save as) [export.ndjson].

+Connect to kibana using the elastic user and the password you previously provide on the console ("End Kibana configuration" part).

 Import `export.ndjson` the Saved Objects tab of the Stack management page of Kibana.